 MIDWEST WHITETAILS and THE WIND

-arguments amongst hunters at hunting camps across the world.
-But to give you my insight on understanding how to have more success on seeing, experiencing and/or harvesting more
+|conversations amongst hunters at camps across the world.
+So to share with you my personal insight on understanding how to have more success with seeing, experiencing and/or

 So when it comes to whitetails and the wind?
 Just keep in mind that (as with allot of big game animals) mother nature has perfectly designed the whitetail in a way that it will never change